chadmoore/hackathon-poc/README.md

 ## Authentication

 The application uses OAuth2 for authentication with Qlik Cloud.
-Make sure your Qlik client ID and redirect URI are properly configured in the application.
+The redirect URI is configured to `https://localhost:5173/auth/callback`.
+Make sure this matches the redirect URI in your OAuth client settings.

 ## Available Scripts